john-aja/Fabmatic-Traders/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Contact

-For any inquiries or support regarding the Fabmatic Traders website, please contact:

 ***John***